-I'm a third-year assistant professor in the department of economics at Washington and Lee University.
+I'm a fourth-year assistant professor in the department of economics at Washington and Lee University.
 I graduated with a PhD in economics from the University of California, Davis in 2019.
 My primary research interests are the economics of education, public economics, and labor economics.
 My research focuses on the effects of institutions, public policies, and external forces on student outcomes.
 I'm particularly interested in barriers low-income students face in education, increasing college access and success for low-income students, and education as a pathway out of poverty.
-I'm also interested in the benefits of free speech, academic freedom, and viewpoint diversity as well as the effects of the politicization of K-12 and university curricula.
+I'm also interested in the benefits of free speech, academic freedom, viewpoint diversity, and a liberal arts curriculum.
 I grew up in Omaha, Nebraska before completing bachelor's degrees in economics and Spanish at Xavier University in Cincinnati, Ohio.
 In my free time I enjoy music, running, hiking, meditation, craft breweries, and Xavier basketball.